How To Photograph The Best Hummingbird Photography By Nature Photographer Meta Gatschenberger

 1) Turn Flash Unit Power On and Check The Battery Status.
 The Battery Indicator Blinks if the Batteries are Low.
-If Low, Insert 4 new AA Lithium Batteries into the Sony Flash Unit Before Continuing.
+If Low, Insert 4 new Energizer AA 1.5V L.ithium Batteries into each Sony Flash Unit Before Continuing.

 2) Reset Each Flash Unit to Factory Default Settings.
 Press the MODE and TTL/M buttons together for more than 3 seconds.
 Resetting each Flash Unit removes any past Sony Digital Camera Sync connections and other Custom Flash Settings, that could cause problems later on.

-3) Setup your Sony Digital Camera to Shoot Hummingbirds:
+3) Setup your Sony Digital Camera to Photograph Hummingbirds:

 MENU –> 2 –> Power Save Start Time –> 30 Minutes (Prevents Sleeping)